How to Limit Sugar Intake

 6. Prep your meals in advance

 Planning your meals and snacks in advance will limit the unhealthy and unconscious snacking we do when we are hungry.
-Bringing healthier snacks to work such as fresh fruit, or meal prepping large portions of healthy meals in batch so you can grab and go is a better option than eating out as you can control what is in the ingredients and practice portion control.
+Bringing healthier snacks to work such as fresh fruit, or meal prepping large portions of healthy meals in batches so you can grab and go is a better option than eating out as you can control what is in the ingredients and practice portion control.

 7. Cut back on sugar when following a recipe

 You can substitute and cut back on processed sugar in a recipe without compromising the final taste and finish of your product.
 You can try adding different ingredients such as ground almonds, grated vegetables or naturally derived sweet extracts such as stevia, rice malt syrup and agave nectar.
 These are all alternatives that tend to give off a sweeter flavour than ordinary table sugar so you can use much less to satisfy a recipe and your sweet cravings.
-You can also try experimenting with other extracts such as vanilla, almond, or orange to further boost the flavour and whilst reducing the sugar content.
+You can also try experimenting with other extracts such as vanilla, almond, or orange to further boost the flavour whilst reducing the sugar content.

 What happens when you cut back on sugar?